mcleu/PyAPT/README.md

 PyAPT
 =====
 Controlling Thorlabs APT using Python code using APT.dll and APT.lib, bypassing the activex controls.
+It even comes with a simple GUI!

+**Installation**

+Obtain APT.dll and APT.lib from Thorlabs directly, or from the ```APTDLLPack/DLL/``` folder, picking the correct version (```x86``` or ```x64```)
+Place APT.dll, APT.lib and PyAPT.py in the folder from which the scripts will be executed, or in the main add-on folder for python.
+You also require ThorlabsAPT software (obtainable from [ThorLabs APT Software page](http://www.thorlabs.us/software_pages/ViewSoftwarePage.cfm?Code=APT) )

+**Running the code**

+Ensure correct version (32 or 64 bit) APT.dll and APT.lib are in the folder containing the python script.
+[```example.py```](example.py) contains an example of how to load the module, control the motor, and close the object.

+**Using the GUI**

+GUI is implemented using QT.
+First enter the serial number, and press the connect button.
+The GUI will attempt to connect to the APT motor, and probe for it's current position and velocity.
+If sucessfull, those values will be updated in the respective boxes.

+**Support**

 PyAPT Supports the following motors: